Call Us: 972.538.4343

 Palatal Expansion

-Palatal expansion can widen the upper jaw and improve nasal airflow.
+Palatal expansion widens the upper jaw and can improve nasal airflow by widening the nasal floor, which shares a wall with the palate.
 It is helpful for some children but not needed for every child.
-We recommend it based on anatomy, symptoms, and age.
+We recommend it based on anatomy, symptoms, and age, and explain the expected outcomes clearly before proceeding.

 Clear Aligners for Airway Support

-Clear aligners are effective for creating better bite relationships and can help support healthier tongue posture.
-They are especially useful for teens and adults.
+Clear aligners are effective for creating better bite relationships and can help support healthier tongue posture by creating more space in the arch.
+They are especially useful for teens and adults managing airway related concerns alongside cosmetic alignment goals.

 Myofunctional Therapy